jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 # Tweet Activated Crypto Trader

 ## Updates
-### March 17th 2021 - New thread created for trade so multiple trades can occur concurrently under streaming.
+### March 23th 2021 - twitter_exchanges.py works with querying.

+New thread created for trade so multiple trades can occur concurrently under streaming.
 Ctrl-c will allow the trades to close out in the given time and the program to exit automatically.
+(March 17th)

 Fixed issue with querying.
 New coin listings from coinbase, coinbasepro and binance successfully traded +25%.
 Works when BNB is in binance account to take fees.
 (March 15th)